 The Financial Reporting Council updated the UK Corporate Governance Code in September 2014.
 The updated Code includes proposals for companies to include a "Viability Statement" in the Strategic Report, addressed to shareholders with the intention of providing an improved and broader assessment of long term solvency and liquidity.
 The Code does not define "long term" but expects the period to be longer than twelve months with individual companies choosing a period appropriate to the nature of their own business.
-The Directors have assessed the prospects of the Company over the three year period to 31 December 2019.
-This period has been chosen, as a period longer than three years creates a level of future uncertainty for which a Viability Statement cannot, in the Directors' view, be made meaningfully, although the Board is unaware of any existing factors that could operate beyond three years that would invalidate the conclusions it has drawn.
-The three year period will build on the start made in 2016 to focus new investment upon growth capital transactions under the New VCT Rules of November 2015.
+The Directors have assessed the prospects of the Company over the three year period to 31 December 2020.
+This period has been chosen, as a period longer than three years creates a level of future uncertainty for which a Viability Statement cannot, in the Directors' view, be made meaningfully.

-The Directors' assessment of viability has been made with reference to the Company's current position and prospects, the Company's present strategy, the Board's risk appetite and the management of the Company's principal risks.
-The Directors have carried out a robust assessment of the principal risks facing the Company which are listed in the preceding section.
+The Directors believe a three year period is appropriate given the frequency with which it is necessary to review and assess the impact of past, current and proposed regulatory changes.
+The Directors' assessment of viability has been made with reference to the Company's current position and prospects, the Company's present strategy, the Board's risk appetite and the Company's principal risks and how these are managed, as described on the preceding page and above.

-The Board has focused upon the range of future investments that the Company will be permitted to fund under the latest VCT legislation, where the move from mainly management buyout investments to growth capital opportunities will gradually alter the composition of the overall portfolio over the next three to five years.
-However, the Board anticipates that attractive returns should continue to be achievable from future investments and from the existing portfolio and will continue to monitor the investment programme, paying particular attention to the return potential and the impact of the newer growth capital investments.
-The

-Board considers that the Company's liquidity is currently at an adequate level, but it is considering a further fundraising in the 2017/18 tax year.
+The Board has focused upon the range of future investments that the Company will be permitted to fund under current and pending VCT legislation.
+The Board anticipates that attractive returns should continue to be achievable from future investments and from the existing portfolio and will continue to monitor the investment programme, paying particular attention to the return potential and impact of growth capital investments.
+The Board considers that the Company's liquidity is currently more than adequate following the recent fundraising activity.

-Subsequent to this review they have a reasonable expectation that the Company will continue to operate and meet its liabilities, as they fall due, for the next three years.
+Subsequent to this review, the Board has a reasonable expectation that the Company will continue to operate and meet its liabilities, as they fall due, for the next three years.
 The Board is mindful of the risks contained therein, but considers that its actions to manage those risks provide reasonable assurance that the Company's affairs are safeguarded for the stated period and that the risks are appropriate, given the Company's Investment Policy and Objective of "providing investors with a regular income stream, by way of tax-free dividends generated from income and capital returns, while continuing, at all times to qualify as a VCT".

-Shareholders should be aware that, under the Company's Articles, it is required to hold a continuation vote at the next AGM falling after the fifth anniversary of last allotting shares.
-As shares were last allotted in March 2015, this factor has not affected the Board's assumptions for the next three years.
+Shareholders should be aware that, under the Company's Articles, it is required to hold a continuation vote at the next AGM falling after the fifth anniversary of the last allotment of shares.
+As shares were last allotted in March 2018, a continuation vote is not due until 2023 and this factor has not affected the Board's assumptions for the next three years.